-However, it’s also vital to learn about various strategies to curb spending and minimize damages at the onset.
+However, it’s also vital to learn about various strategies to curb spending and minimize damages at the onset, especially for first-time landlords who are new to the business.
 Long-term damage can cost a fortune.
 Here are ideas to reduce the likelihood of tenant damages:

 Ask for a high-security deposit and create a solid leasing agreement.

 A security deposit is an amount a tenant pays to his landlord as a security guarantee.
 This can also be used as payment for damages or losses incurred by the renter.
 The landlord keeps and deposits it in an interest-bearing or non-interest bearing account, depending on the state laws.

 When a landlord requests for a high-security deposit, this pushes the renter to claim the full refund.
 This method motivates him to keep the rental unit in a pristine condition.
 If there are minor problems, such as bent window blinds, the tenant will find a way to fix the damage.